top of page

 Isabel Glusman

-Isabel is a first-year student in the Clinical Psychology with Health Emphasis Ph.D. program at Ferkauf.
+Isabel is a second-year student in the Clinical Psychology with Health Emphasis Ph.D. program at Ferkauf.
 She completed her B.A. in International Relations with minors in Economics and Psychology at Franklin University Switzerland.
 She received her M.A. in Psychology with a concentration in Mental Health and Substance Abuse Counseling from The New School.
 Prior to Ferkauf, Isabel served as a clinical research coordinator at Calvary Hospital in the Bronx, where she investigated the relationship between prognostic understanding and acceptance of advanced cancer patients.
 Isabel’s research interests include advanced illness, end-of-life, and bereavement interventions for patients and caregivers.